Jonathan2251/lbd/source/gpu.rst

 .. [#cudaex] https://devblogs.nvidia.com/easy-introduction-cuda-c-and-c/

 .. [#Quantitative-gpu-threadblock] search these words from section 4.4 of A Quantitative Approach 5th edition (The
        Morgan Kaufmann Series in Computer Architecture and Design)

+.. [#Quantitative-gpu-gs] Page 280 of Computer Architecture: A Quantitative Approach 5th edition (The
+       Morgan Kaufmann Series in Computer Architecture and Design)

+.. [#Quantitative-gpu-ac] Page 300 of Computer Architecture: A Quantitative Approach 5th edition (The
+       Morgan Kaufmann Series in Computer Architecture and Design)

 .. [#wiki-tbcp] `https://en.wikipedia.org/wiki/Thread_block_(CUDA_programming)`